symfony/symfony-docs/components/mime.rst

         ->html('<h1>Lorem ipsum</h1> <p>...</p>')
     ;

-This purpose of this component is to create the email messages.
+This only purpose of this component is to create the email messages.
 Use the :doc:`Mailer component </components/mailer>` to actually send them.
 In Symfony applications, it's easier to use the :doc:`Mailer integration </email>`.